Product strategy at Torch

 Undefined success metrics

-Most customer accounts (90%) lacked clear success criteria, leaving Torch blind to the original goals buyers sought to achieve through their coaching investments.
+~90% of customer accounts lacked clear success criteria, leaving Torch blind to the original goals buyers sought to achieve through their coaching investments.

 Open-ended user journeys

-Flexible user experiences worked for individual users, but made it hard to showcase value across organizations.
+Flexible user experiences worked for individual users, but made it hard to articulate business value across organizations.

 Disconnected reporting model